phpaulohenrique/phpaulohenrique/README.md

 Besides this I have learned how to have the discipline not to give up when things get complicated.
 Certainly I still have a lot more to learn, a lot more problems to solve, a lot more to develop and this is what makes me love coding.

+💬 Come ask me about anything, it would be my pleasure to speak with you!

 #### Connect with me